nrwl/nx-cloud-helm/aws-guide/AWS-GUIDE.md

 Note: If you'd like to use something like the "AWS Secrets Manager", you can skip this step and check out the guide below.

-(TODO upload the new secrets file with the new secrets name on Helm)
-1. Download an example secrets file: `curl -o secrets.yml https://raw.githubusercontent.com/nrwl/nx-cloud-helm/main/examples/secret.yml`
+1. Download an example secrets file: `curl -o secrets.yml https://raw.githubusercontent.com/nrwl/nx-cloud-helm/main/aws-guide/secret.yml`
 2. Mongo connection string
    1. If you used the Mongo operator above, your connection string will look something like this (replace `DB_PASSWORD` with your configured password): `mongodb+srv://admin-user:DB_PASSWORD@cloud-mongodb-svc.default.svc.cluster.local/nrwl-api?replicaSet=cloud-mongodb&ssl=false`
    2. If you have an external MongoDB, you can now add its connection string.